soumendrak/MTEnglish2Odia/docs/index.md

   - Train, Testing, Deployment all pipeline have been there
 - First attempt I have tried this tool with GNOME translation pair I got.
 However, It got failed may be due to only 60 parallel sentences.
 - In the meantime there seems to be many work going on with frequent papers in [Unsupervised NMT](http://arxiv.org/abs/1901.04112v1) for low resources languages, there has not been any significant usable work yet.
 However, I am keeping an eye on that too.
+- The Translator Hub has been retired on May 2019.
+It has been migrated to [Microsoft Custom translator](https://www.microsoft.com/en-us/translator/business/hub/).
+However, Odia language is unavailable currently.
+I have requested them to add it.

 ### <a name="february2019"></a> Detailed works completed/ongoing in February 2019
 - Data review and preparation started.